-Vomiting is relatively common in dogs (much more so than in humans) either for relatively benign reasons such as the elimination of something irritating in the stomach, or for much more serious reasons (a tumor of the stomach). stomach or severe disease of another organ).
+Vomiting in dogs is relatively common (much more so than in humans) either for relatively benign reasons such as the elimination of something irritating in the stomach, or for much more serious reasons (a tumor of the stomach). stomach or severe disease of another organ).

 Vomiting once or twice without showing any other symptoms and throwing up several times in an hour looking tired are two very different things.

 My dog is vomiting, what can I do?